cs-risker/Striver-Diary/Work-Record/ypx/diWuXiao_2025.md

 ## Project Postponement

 After in-depth understanding of the "desktop screen" project, I feel that the project is not highly customizable and the lack of hardware materials at hand leads to the cost exceeding expectations (within 100), so I plan to temporarily strand the project and select the project according to the existing materials at hand.

+## Development Environment Deployment

+Deploy the ESP development environment on Mac.